-In the particular case of survivors of torture and/or serious violence, the lack of standard operational procedures regarding the issuance, content and relevance of supporting medical reports in the asylum procedure has been highlighted by recent research.
-Medical reports are currently not issued based on the methodology laid down in the Istanbul Protocol.
+procedure has been highlighted by past research.244 Medical reports are currently not issued based on the methodology laid down in the Istanbul Protocol.
 Even where mental health service providers issue medical reports concerning the vulnerability of the applicant for the purposes of postponing the individual interview, the SEF tends to refuse due to factors pertaining to the content of the report (see Special Procedural Guarantees).